-Search and monopsony models account for market imperfections (Cahuc 2014, Flinn 2006; Rogerson et al. 2005; Ashenfelter et al., 2010).
+Search and monopsony models account for market imperfections due to search frictions and imperfect substitutability of employers for workers arising from differences in nonmonetary aspects of jobs (Cahuc 2014, Flinn 2006; Rogerson et al. 2005; Ashenfelter et al., 2010; see Manning, 2020, Langella and Manning, 2021 for a recent review).
 These models aim to address some key issues which the competitive model does not easily address.
-Here, wage floors can positively affect employment (Manning, 2003; Ashenfelter et al., 2010).
+Here, wage floors can positively affect employment (Robinson, 1933, Manning, 2003; Ashenfelter et al., 2010).
 Search models allow for the coexistence of unemployed individuals and unfilled job vacancies.
-Therefore, an increase in minimum wages can boost job search, leading to a rise in employment and improved efficiency.
+Therefore, an increase in minimum wages can boost job search, and lead to a rise in employment and improved efficiency.
 Similarly, in the monopsony models, individual firms face an upward-sloping labour supply curve, where employment is an increasing function of wages.
-Monopsony theories predict that minimum wage increases can lead to increased employment.
-In addition, if monopsonistic firms have market power in the product market that allows them to pass some of the minimum wage costs to consumers, one may find increases in output prices.
+Monopsony models predict that minimum wage increases can lead to increased employment if the increase is not too large.

 In the institutional model (Kaufman 2010, Hirsch et al. 2015, Lester 1960, Hall and Cooper 2012, Schmitt 2013, Wilson 2012), unlike in the neoclassical model, firms have room to improve economic efficiency.
 This model predicts that a firm’s immediate response to high minimum wage costs is to improve efficiency by adjusting the flexibility of work schedules, effort requirements, and investing in employee training opportunities (Clemens, 2021).
 In this paradigm, firms can also increase the prices of their products to complement the increase in economic efficiency.

 The employment adjustment channel of minimum wage adjustment is the most widely studied and contentious topic among empirical economists.
-While a recent study by Geide-Stevenson and Perez (2022) reports a decrease in the consensus among economists that minimum wages reduce youth and low-skill employment over time, recent empirical evidence supports that there are adverse effects of minimum wages on employment of low-skilled workers (Neumark & Washer, 2006; Neumark et al., 2014).
+While a recent study by Geide-Stevenson and Perez (2022) reports a decrease in the consensus among economists that minimum wages reduce youth and low-skill employment over time, recent empirical evidence supports that there are adverse effects of minimum wages on employment of low-skilled workers (Neumark et al., 2014; Neumark & Shirley, 2022).

 The evidence of price pass-through is presented by Wadsworth (2010) who observed a relatively faster and more significant increase in prices of goods produced in minimum wage intensive sectors.
 Harasztsosi and Lindner (2019) also investigated price effects of minimum wages and reported a substantial pass-through of around 75%.
 Furthermore, the pass-through was lower in tradeable than non-tradeable sectors, which suggests that the tradeables sector is more in line with the competitive model predictions.
 Several other studies support the positive effect of minimum wages on inflation (Card and Krueger, 1995; Macdonald and Aaronson,2000; Hirsch et al., 2015; Huang et al., 2014).